andreasbm/lit-translate/README.md

 ## 3. Set the language

 Invoke the `use` function to set a language.
-This function will use the registered loader from step 1 to load the translations for the language and dispatch a global `langChanged` event.
-To avoid fetching the translations again, the translations are stored in a cache for the next time the `use` function is called with the same parameters.
+This function will use the registered loader from step 1 to load the strings for the language and dispatch a global `langChanged` event.

 ```typescript
 import { use } from "@appnest/lit-translate";